(part 13 of 20)

 More on Baroque Dances, Simple Forms, & Repetition

-In addition to composing simple AB forms (and repeating sections: AAB, ABB, and AABB), also try other simple forms such as: ABA, ABBA, ABAB, and even just A. These various forms can be written using simple repeats, or ‘D.C. al Fine’ (in the case of ABA and ABBA).
-As mentioned before, baroque dances are great models: minuets, gavottes, sarabandes, musettes, etc., with a single melodic line, bassline, and simple structure.
+Compose using simple AB forms with repeating sections, like: AAB, ABB, and AABB.
+Also try other simple forms such as: ABA, ABBA, ABAB, and even just A. These various forms can be written using simple repeats, or ‘D.C. al Fine’ (in the case of ABA and ABBA).
+As mentioned before, baroque dances are great models–minuets, gavottes, sarabandes, musettes, etc.–with a single melodic line, bassline, and simple structure.

-You can also think of each section as being made up of smaller elements.
-For example, an ‘A’ section might consist of a 4 measure melody followed by the same melody slightly altered.
-However you can find plenty of pieces where there’s less repetition within a section, for example a continuous 8-measure-melody.
+Each section is made up of smaller elements.
+For example, a short ‘A’ section might consist of a four measure melody followed by the same melody altered slightly.
+However, there are plenty of pieces with less repetition within a section–such as an ever-changing eight-measure melody.
 Anything goes.
-So don’t feel you must stick to 4 + 4 bars for each section.
-And if your ‘A’ section ends up with a total of 7 or 9 measures it might be just right.
-Always follow your ear!
+Sticking to four plus four measures, or eight plus eight measures for each section, is certainly not mandatory.
+And if the ‘A’ section ends up with a total of seven or nine measures it might be just right.
+Composers should always follow their ear!

 Repetition is fundamental to music.
 It helps listeners remember important ideas, helps new sections sound familiar, helps retain attention, and basically serves as the glue which binds everything together.
-Musical form is primarily concerned with repetition, where it occurs, how ideas are repeated, and when something isn’t repeated (when new material is presented).
-Musical ideas can be repeated verbatim, or shifted up or down in pitch, or repeated slowly, or more quickly, or with different rhythm, or with the same rhythm but different pitch, or in a different tonality, or with variations, or just a fragment of an idea can be repeated, or an idea can be stretched out with new material at the beginning, end, or mixed throughout, growing into something new, or a melody can be repeated as a bassline, or condensed down to a series of chords, and on, and on.
+Musical form is mostly about repetition: where it occurs, how ideas are repeated (and how they’re altered), and when something isn’t repeated (when new material is presented).
+Musical ideas can be repeated verbatim, or shifted up or down in pitch, repeated more slowly, more quickly, with different rhythm, with the same rhythm but different pitches, in a different tonality, with a variety of variations, just a fragment of an idea can be repeated; or an idea can be stretched out with new material at the beginning, end, or mixed throughout–growing into something new; a melody can be repeated as a bassline, condensed down to a series of chords, and on, and on.

 Next